rustacean-station/rustacean-station.org/_episodes/interviews/2025-03-24-pete-membrey.md

 - [@35:48] - How ExpressVPN collaborates and scales with Rust
 - [@42:00] - Advice for Rust beginners and high-performance programming
 - [@48:38] - ExpressVPN’s contributions to open source and RUSTAsia 2025
-- [@54:48] - Why Rust is “the way forward” for the industry
+- [@54:48] - Why Rust is "the way forward" for the industry

 ## Other links
 - [RUSTAsia Conf 2025](https://www.rustasiaconf.com/?utm_source=podcast&utm_medium=rustacean-station&utm_campaign=2025-03-24-pete-membrey)